 What is pneumonia?

-Pneumonia (an infection in the lungs) is a major cause of illness in the U.S. In 2009, approximately one million Americans were hospitalized with pneumonia and more than 50,000 people died from the disease.
+Pneumonia (an infection in the lungs) is a major cause of illness in the United States.
+Each year in the United States, approximately 1 million Americans are hospitalized with pneumonia and about 50,000 die from the disease.
 Pneumonia occurs when viruses or bacteria infect one or both lungs.
 It often follows a bout of cold or flu.
-Pneumonia occurs in people of all ages and cases a wide range of symptoms.
+Pneumonia occurs in people of all ages and has a wide range of symptoms.
 Individuals with a compromised or immature immune system, such as young children under the age of 5, are at greatest risk for pneumonia and are more likely to develop severe symptoms.
 There are two main types of pneumonia—bacterial and viral.
-Bacterial pneumonia (the most serious type) can be treated with antibiotics but often requires hospitalization; viral pneumonia (the less severe type) does not respond to antibiotics and must simply run its course.
+Bacterial pneumonia (the most serious type) can be treated with antibiotics but often requires hospitalization.
+Viral pneumonia (the less severe type) does not respond to antibiotics and must simply run its course.

 How do children get pneumonia?

 Respiratory viruses, such as respiratory syncytial virus (RSV), the flu virus, and the adenovirus are the most common causes of pneumonia in young children.
 Respiratory viruses (which spread easily from person-to-person) can lead to viral pneumonia, which, in turn, weakens the immune system and increases the risk for bacterial pneumonia.